DaveSummer36/civilwars-test/README.md

 Account creator, civilization chooser and player profile comes to the game soon!
 It is a tons of new features coming to the game:

+* Bug fixes
 * Account registration
-* Civilization chooser
+* Civilization chooser (no active effects)
 * Background images for every html pages so far
 * Profile for your account (currently no multiplayer)
-* Automatically saving and loading the game state of players (to be tested)
+* Automatically saving and loading the game state of players
 * Game log gets deprecated due to complications during its development (later it may be reintroduced)

 This time, these features are the upcoming changes and updates about!<br /><br /><br />